 Diplomatic efforts in Europe tightened the noose around the Confederacy and with larger numbers and economic power the North was able to subdue them.
 It was important to get an unconditional surrender and finally the rebels realized that was the only way.

 Lincoln had lived with many threats and he developed a fatalistic manner.
-After the end of the war he decided, or maybe his wife decided to visit the theatre.
+After the end of the war he decided, or maybe his wife decided to visit the theater.
 John Wilkes Booth was a disgruntled racist and a popular actor.
 He shot a single bullet into Lincoln's head and he soon died.
 Political decisions made a few months previous allowed Andrew Johnson, another racist to replace Lincoln.

 Legacy: A big step towards racial equality, but his death meant southerners were given an opportunity to institute Jim Crow laws.
 Lincoln wanted to avoid retribution and one indicator was that he asked "Dixie" to be played declaring it to be federal property.
 His cautious ways set a good example for today's leaders.
 The deaths from the Civil War was greater than any other war which must have been a sobering thought as the Vietnamese War deaths approached 50,000

 Interesting fact.
-When the British freed their slaves in 1833 as an inducement they decided to compensate the owners.
+When the British freed their slaves in 1833 as an inducement they had decided to compensate the owners.
 It was such a large amount of money that it was not until 2015 that it was fully paid.

 Jon Meacham has done a comprehensive work that gives a fuller understanding of the pressures of the day.
 From the author "It is a fact of American history that we are not always good, but the goodness is possible".
 This was a drastic correction to an endemic problem; can you imagine such corrections?

-Another informative book on Lincoln, usedhttp://www.therealjohndavidson.com/2011/11/team-of-rivals-has-lessons-for-today.html
+Another informative book on Lincoln, used http://www.therealjohndavidson.com/2011/11/team-of-rivals-has-lessons-for-today.html

 No comments: